zxcqirara/cha0s-utils-upgraded/README.md

 # ChA0S Utils [Upgraded]
-Upgraded version of my [mod](https://github.com/Passive1st/ChA0S-Utils), but for newer versions and using FabricMC instead of Forge
+Upgraded version of my [mod](https://github.com/Passive1st/ChA0S-Utils), but for newer versions and using Fabric instead of Forge modloader

 ## Commands
 |          Command (+ syntax)           |            Description            | Is Added |